 For those who are afraid of rats, the Gambian pouched rat is their worst nightmare come true.
 Native to central Africa, the nocturnal creature is about the size of an average house cat, growing up to about 0.9 meters (including the tail) and weighing up to 9 pounds.
 They are omnivorous, their diet consisting primarily of vegetables, insects, snails, crabs, and palm fruit, and live in colonies of up to 20 in forests and termite mounds.
 O humans, the Gambian pouched rat is dangerous and even deadly: there have been several cases of deadly attacks on human babies in South Africa, and in the Florida Keys, from where they are now banned, they have been linked with a monkey pox outbreak in 2003.

 Rats are considered to be the first invasive species inadvertently spread by humans.
 Originating in tropical Asia, rats had invaded Europe by the first century A.D. and managed to spread across the world by hitching rides on ships and vessels.
 They are highly adaptable and can thrive in almost any region of the world, but once they settle, it’s almost impossible to get them out.
 Their small size allows them to fit through tiny openings, while their hard teeth (tougher than iron and steel) permit them to gnaw through cinderblock, wood, and any other building materials.
 They are also very clever and ‘trap-shy,’ making it very difficult for homeowners to get rid of them completely.
 This is why its essential to enlist the help of a rat exterminator in Toronto.

 If you weren’t already horrified by rats, these five reasons will at least convince you that rats are not to be taken lightly – especially when they invade your home in the hundreds.
-Call your local pest control company to make sure you don’t have disease-spreading little vampires living inside your walls.
+Call your local pest control company in Toronto to make sure you don’t have disease-spreading little vampires living inside your walls.

 About the Author